A Harbor for Sinking Ships: A Mom’s Perspective on the Navigating Reactive Attachment Disorder Event

 While many parents had requested the conference also be available virtually, attending made me understand why it was only offered in person.
 There was an intimacy and connection that wouldn’t have translated to online.
 We were seated around round tables, and attendance was capped at 123.
 Each of the speakers stuck around to answer questions.
 It wasn’t your typical conference.
 All the presenters were there to mingle and help, not just speak and leave.
 And, the individualized plan could not have happened in a large virtual format.

-While it’s hard to get away for two days, and cost can be an issue, I urge you to set that leaky ship at sail and try to attend next year.
-If the hotel costs are prohibitive, network to share a room!
+While it’s hard to get away for a few days, and cost can be an issue, I urge you to set that leaky ship at sail and try to attend the next NavRAD this October.
+If costs are prohibitive, network to share a hotel room and get the group rate or look into adoption subsidies if you have them!
 It’s well worth it, from specific solutions to emotional support.

 About the author: